Francesco Salata: First World War

+Treaty of Rapallo

-After the war, Salata took part in the Paris Convention of 1919, to produce material supporting Italy's claim, and contest those of the State of Slovenes, Croats and Serbs.
+After the war, Salata took part in the Paris Peace Conference of 1919–1920, producing material supporting Italy's claim, and contest those of the State of Slovenes, Croats and Serbs.
 In 1919 he was named 2nd class prefect.
-He later gained more power, and was entrusted with the direction of the Ufficio centrale delle Nuove provincie.
+He later gained more power, and was entrusted with the direction of the headquarters of the new provinces (Ufficio centrale delle Nuove provincie).
 He also became Councilor of State.
 Salata endeavored to adapt the newly annexed territories to Italy, but also to preserve the positive aspects of the autonomy those territories had had under Austria.
-Because of this, he clashed with less liberal, prominent politicians.
+Because of this, he clashed with less liberal politicians.
 The latter opposed any concessions to the minority German speaking and Slavic speaking populations.
-At this time, Salata's moderatism and liberalism were being threatened by the growing nationalism and fascism.